Apache Subversion 1.15 Release Notes

 This page describes only major changes.
 For a complete list of changes, see the 1.15 section of the CHANGES file.

-Older clients and servers interoperate transparently with 1.15 servers and clients.
+Subversion 1.15 clients and servers interoperate transparently with older servers and clients.
 However, some of the new 1.15 features may not be available unless both client and server are the latest version.
 There are also cases where a new feature will work but will run less efficiently if the client is new and the server old.

 Subversion 1.15 maintains API/ABI compatibility with earlier releases, by only adding new functions, never removing old ones.
 A program written to any previous 1.x API can both compile and run using 1.15 libraries.
 However, a program written for 1.15 cannot necessarily compile or run against older libraries.